-- If your phone number is unused in your trial account for more than 30 days, we will have to remove it from your trial account.
-As you might imagine, we unfortunately do not have an unlimited supply of phone numbers for trial accounts.
-However, if you decide to return to your trial account, you can always buy a new phone number at any time and start using your new number, or if you are particularly attached to a phone number, you can always upgrade your account simply by adding your credit card.
+- If your phone number is unused in your trial account for more than 30 days, it may be removed, as we unfortunately do not have an unlimited supply of phone numbers.
+That said, after returning to your Trial account you can purchase a new phone number at any time and start using your new number right away.
+Otherwise, if you are particularly attached to a phone number, you can upgrade your account by simply adding your credit card.

 - You will be able to send SMS from your Twilio SMS enabled number, but not from your verified personal number.
 This rule will also apply after the trial.